 The hotels in the list that follows are in Allen Graham's numerical order (from the map mentioned below), which might represent date order.
 We await publication of his research to confirm dates.
 Ewers (11) mentions four hotels being in existence in January 1830: the Stirling Arms, the Collins Hotel, the South Sea Hall Public House, the George IV Public House, as follows.

-2. The Collins Hotel (Robert Collins, licensee) later the Waterman's Arms, was at Lot 41 in Mouat St, roughly where a dwelling presently stands at no. 14.
+2. The Collins Hotel (Robert Collins, licensee, 1830) later the Waterman's Arms, was at Lot 41 in Mouat St, roughly where a dwelling presently stands at no. 14.

-4. George IV Public House (William Dixon, licensee) was on the SW corner of High and Cliff Streets, where W.F.
+4. George IV Public House (William Dixon, licensee, 1830) was on the SW corner of High and Cliff Streets, where W.F.
 Samson's house stood c.
 1855 - c.
 1955.
 The site is currently vacant, and NDU plans a five-storey building on it.

 6. The Australian Inn was on Lot 77, in the middle of the eastern side of Henry St, roughly where the Lance Holt School now is.

-9. The King's Head was on Lot 79, which is three lots from the NE corner of High and Henry Streets, roughly where there is now an empty building used for private parking - which will probably be developed as part of the Marich Building development.
+9. The King's Head (Graham) was on Lot 79, which is three lots from the NE corner of High and Henry Streets, roughly where there is now an empty building used for private parking - which will probably be developed as part of the Marich Building development.
 Tuckfield calls it the King's Arms, and writes that it was opened by Mr and Mrs Keats, formerly of the Union Hotel (see 8.)

 10. The Plough Hotel was on Lot 125, three lots from the corner of Leake and Market Streets in 1833.
 John Cooper was the licensee to 1835 or later.
 It was followed by the Racehorse Hotel, and then the Princess Theatre (cinema) which extended from that corner westward along Leake St - to what was to become the Pearlers/Terminus Hotel (extant).

-11. The Stag's Head Hotel (extant in 1844) was on Lot 106 which was on the SW corner of Pakenham and High Streets.
+11. The Stag's Head Hotel (extant in 1844) was on Lot 106, which was on the SW corner of Pakenham and High Streets.
 It was opened in December 1833 by Antony Curtis (formerly of the Black Swan (v. supra).
 The building now on the corner is known as the Ajax Building.

 12. The Swan Hotel (originally 1888) was on Lot 294, and the 1923 building is extant, at what is now 201 Queen Victoria St, on the corner with Swan St.